JakubJachym4/Unify/README.md

 # Technical design.

-System is separated into two parts, backend application and frontend web-applicaiton.
+System is separated into two parts, backend application and frontend web-application.

 ## Backend.